starci183/eduverse1/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
-3. Submit a pull request with a de
+3. Submit a pull request with a detailed description of your changes.

+## License

+**EduVerse** is open-source software licensed under the MIT License.
+See [LICENSE](LICENSE) for details.

+## Contact

+For support or inquiries, please reach out to us at [support@eduverse.com].